hrhouma/beginingSpark-part1/A19 - Kafka/projet-weather/README.md

 ### Conclusion
 En suivant ces étapes, vous devriez pouvoir lancer et exécuter votre application Java qui écoute les paquets UDP et les transmet à un topic Kafka.
 Assurez-vous que tous les composants nécessaires sont correctement configurés et que l'environnement est prêt pour une exécution sans problème.

-#License

-Copyright (C) 2023 Chad Preisler

- This file is part of kafkasource.visualkafka.

- This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.